FAISSALH3/FAISSALH3/README.md

-- 👋 Hi, I’m @FAISSALH3
+- 👋 Hi, I’m Faissal Hamdi
-- 🌱 I’m currently learning OS/ComputerNetwrks/SoftwareEngneering
+- 🌱 I’m currently learning OS/ComputerNetworks/SoftwareEngineering
-- 📫 How to reach me FaissalHamdi@hotmail.com
+- 📫 How to reach me :  FaissalHamdi@hotmail.com

 <!---
 FAISSALH3/FAISSALH3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.